 Perriand is known for her tubular and swivel furniture in the 1920s and 30s.
 She studied furniture design at the École de l'Union Centrale des Arts Décoratifs, and went on to lead a group of architects in the design of Les Arcs, a french ski resort.
 The resort had a staggered design so as to fit more naturally into the mountain landscape.
 Other notable works include the B-301 Basculant Lounge Chair (1929), and the LC4 Lounging Chair (1928).

-Mittag-Fodor is a Bauhaus photographer and artist.
+Mittag-Fodor was a Bauhaus photographer and artist.
 She began her career at the Bauhaus in 1928 after studying at the Álmos Jaschik private arts school, and the Institute of Graphic Research and Education in Vienna.
 Though she initially studied to be a commercial graphic artist, her time at the Bauhaus was spent developing her photographic skills under Walter Peterhans.
 Her notable works include Photographic study with toy pistol and sugarcubes (1928) and Advertising image for Indanthren-Barben (1929).

 Eames was an American designer who specialised in furniture, textiles, and architecture.
 She and her partner, Charles, are known for their plywood furniture and Case Study 8 (also known at the Eames House).
 The front facade of the Eames House was inspired by her art studies, and a notable Mondrian influence is present in the colourful panels.
 Notably, the Eames House makes use of standardised, mass-produced parts from builders' catalogues.

-Bardi moved to Brazil in 1945, where she fully developed as a modern architect.
+Born and raised in Italy, Bardi moved to Brazil in 1945, where she fully developed as a modern architect.
 Her most significant brutalist work, the Sesc Pompéia in São Paulo, was converted from a working factory to a cultural centre for the public.
 Bardi also designed The Glass House, where she and her husband, Pietro Maria, resided.
 Influenced by the Dom-Ino house, the Glass House seems to float between the trees of the Mata Atlãntica forest on thin pilotis.

 As an American-Canadian journalist, author and activist, Jacobs is best known for her influence on urban studies, sociology and economics.
 Though she had no formal training as a planner, she has made great strides in the field.
 Her publication, The Death and Life of Great American Cities, and her work with grassroots movements to protect neighbourhoods from urban renewal and slum clearance strategies, are examples of this.
 Her achievements include derailing the car-centered approaches to city planning.